jamf/NoMAD/README.md

 ***Thanks!***

 Thanks to a number of people for helping me out on this.
 Including those of you in the secret channel!

+Also a big thanks to @owen.pragel for testing and pontificating.